robertbiv/Crypto-Transaction-Tracker/docs/AI_FEATURES_GUIDE.md

 ## Overview

-This crypto tax engine includes advanced AI/ML features that enhance accuracy, detect fraud, learn your trading patterns, and provide intelligent insights.
+This Crypto Transaction Tracker includes advanced AI/ML features that enhance accuracy, detect fraud, learn your trading patterns, and provide intelligent insights.
 All AI models run **locally on your machine** - no data is sent to external servers.

 ---